 Deb Wertz: E-RYT200, became fascinated with yoga as a child watching Lilias Folan on PBS!
 As an adult, she began her asana practice behind closed doors with VCR tapes of Baron Baptiste and Rodney Yee before braving yoga classes at the gym.
 With the nagging feeling that something was missing, she made the switch to Inner Light and discovered the benefits beyond the workout.
-After finishing her math degrees, Deb began to study with Dharma Mittra and graduated from his 200 hour teacher training.
+After finishing her math degrees, Deb began to study with Dharma Mittra and graduated from his 200 hour teacher training and recently received a certificate to teach Mindful Yoga Therapy for Veterans.
 Her hatha-raja teaching style incorporates the meditative aspects of yoga into the physical practice.

 Linda Bohman: After 30 years of competitive running, she found yoga to be her saving grace and a path to physical and mental healing.
 Under the care and guidance of Angela Caruso, Linda continued to develop and teach at Inner Light.
 In 2009, Linda earned her 200 hour Yoga teacher certification at Yoga Yama in Patchogue.
 Linda also teaches undergraduates in Fitness and Yoga at Hofstra University.
 She is pleased and excited to be teaching at Om Shanti Om and looks forward to continuing her yoga journey with students of all ages and abilities.